wolfpld/tracy/README.md

 Tracy provides bindings for profiling OpenGL execution time on GPU.
 To use it, you will need to include the `tracy/TracyOpenGL.hpp` header file and declare each of your rendering contexts using the `TracyGpuContext` macro (typically you will only have one context).
 Tracy expects no more than one context per thread and no context migration.

-To mark GPU zone use the `TracyGpuZone( name )` macro, where `name` is a string literal name of the zone.
+To mark a GPU zone use the `TracyGpuZone( name )` macro, where `name` is a string literal name of the zone.
 Alternatively you may use `TracyGpuZoneC( name, color )` to specify zone color.

 You also need to periodically collect the GPU events using the `TracyGpuCollect` macro.
 A good place to do it is after swap buffers function call.